lucasktlee/posts/drafts/spa-covenants.md

 ## Conduct of Business

 In my opinion, this is the most important covenant in most private equity acquisition agreements.
-It normally consists of what I call a “general affirmative covenant” to operate the business , and a more detailed list of negative covenants
+It normally consists of what I call a “general affirmative covenant” to operate the business in the ordinary course of business, and a more detailed list of negative covenants that explicitly prohibit the seller(s), the target company and its subsidiaries from doing certain things without the consent of the purchaser(s).

+The

 ## Assistance with Debt Financing

+## Conclusion

+With this post, I’ve concluded my survey of the key provisions in a private equity acquisition agreement.
+This survey just scratches the surface of an acquisition agreement—there are a lot of nuances that cannot be conveyed without writing what would be the equivalent of a small textbook.

 ## Other Posts in the <abbr>SPA</abbr> Series